Viatology

 Q: How did this term come to be?

-The term was coined in the United States in August 2007 to encompass the inherent lack of a scientific term to discuss road-related research.
+The term was coined in the United States in August 2007 to address the inherent lack of a standardised scientific vocabulary for road-related research.
+Today, it is further defined by the Viatological Standard Lexicon (VSL-2026), a curated repository containing 206 technical terms.

 Q: What is the etymology behind viatology?

-A: The term "via" refers to one of the earliest highways in western history, the Appian Way (Via Appia).
+Etymological Root: The term "via" refers to one of the earliest highways in western history, the Appian Way (Via Appia).
 As you may know, "-ology" refers to the study of something.
-If you notice a "t" in viatology, that's simply the conjunction between "via"and "-ology".
+The "t" in viatology serves as a phonetic conjunction between the Latin root and the Greek-derived suffix.

 Q: What is a viatologist?

-A: A viatologist is any person who scientifically contributes to the field of viatology.
+A viatologist is any individual who scientifically contributes to the field of viatology.
 Viatologists can be found on each continent of the globe, practising the science in many different languages.

 Q: Are there international translations for the term?